pnlinden/id/aas/2/0/README.md

 ## ConceptDescription
  The semantics of a property or other elements that may have a semantic description is defined by a concept description.
 The description of the concept should follow a standardized schema (realized as data specification template).

+The AAS itself can also define its own dictionary that contains semantic definitions of its submodel elements.
+These semantic definitions are called concept descriptions (ConceptDescription).
+It is optional whether an AAS defines its own concept dictionary (ConceptDictionary) or not.

  [http://admin-shell.io/aas/2/0/ConceptDescription](http://admin-shell.io/aas/2/0/ConceptDescription) The ConceptDescription class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## ConceptDescription/isCaseOf